 Can You Copy Reviews From Social Media Sites To Your Own Website?

-If you get a great review on social media, unfortunately you can’t just copy and paste them over to your site.
+Unfortunately, if you get a great review on social media, you can’t just copy and paste them over to your site.
 Legally the social media site owns the content on their site … including your reviews,

 Best practice is to: